5 Reasons to Study Mathematics

-If you look at our subject league table for Mathematics, you can see that the Graduate Prospects are relatively high, especially if you earn a place at one of the top 10 institutions for Maths, they average a score of 82%.
+If you look at our subject league table for Mathematics, you can see that the Graduate Prospects are relatively high, especially if you earn a place at one of the top 10 institutions for Maths, they all have graduate prospects over 80%.

 This high level of employability is strengthened by the fact that careers involving maths are typically permanent, in that numbers in whichever form they take are going to be around forever, and so money, computing and many other mathemtical fields are reasonably safe career paths.

 A mathematician's skillset is not exhausted once they move out of the realm of the numerical.
 The facets of a student which are developed during a Mathematics degree are easily extrapolated to other situations and areas.
 For example, rational and logical thought is something which is required in many areas, whether it is in a moral or career capacity.
 Furthermore the high level of cognition required to comprehend complex mathematical theories and rules is an asset which will benefit an individual in many ways.